Sakil78/RateMyProfessor-AI-Assistant/README.md

 ## Usage

-- **Interact with ProfessAI**: Open the web app in your browser and start typing your queries in the chat interface.
+- **Interact with Rate My Professor**: Open the web app in your browser and start typing your queries in the chat interface.
 The AI assistant will provide recommendations based on your inputs.

 - **Customizing Recommendations**: You can modify the system prompt or adjust the ranking criteria in the backend to better suit your needs.